Selection of a major

 Most major fields of study in agriculture provide for selection of groups of courses known as options.
 Some typical options include:

 Students who wish to emphasize business, marketing, and management related to agribusiness firms may select an option in business and industries.
 Course work includes classes in business administration and economics.

-Those who plan to enter farming, ranching, horticultural production, landscape and turf management, or other technical positions in agriculture or agribusiness may select a production/technical option.
+Those who plan to enter farming, ranching, horticultural production, or other technical positions in agriculture or agribusiness may select a production/technical option.
 Study in one of these options allows students to gain more depth in the technical aspects of their majors.

 A science/professional option prepares students for research and graduate and professional schools.
 This option allows students to structure programs strong in the basic sciences and/or other areas that will enhance success in graduate and professional schools such as law and veterinary medicine.